American Staffing Association (ASA)

 - A Case Study on the Shared Responsibility of Staffing Agencies and Host Employers for Temporary Worker Safety—Personal Protective Equipment and Injury Recordation.
 (PDF) ASA and National Safety Council Case Study, (2016, October).
 Provides practical information for staffing companies and host employers to better protect temporary workers from workplace injuries, and understand which party is responsible for recording injuries on the OSHA Form 300 injury and illness log.

 - Host Employer Safety Responsibilities With Respect to Temporary Workers.
 YouTube Video, (2015, November).
-The video, featuring Dr. David Michaels, Assistant Secretary for OSHA, and Stephen Dwyer, ASA General Counsel, discusses the safety and health obligations of host employers or clients using the services of staffing firms.
+The video, featuring Dr. David Michaels, Former Assistant Secretary for OSHA, and Stephen Dwyer, ASA General Counsel, discusses the safety and health obligations of host employers or clients using the services of staffing firms.

 OSHA Related Web Pages